don’t feel like reading all this? here are my top recommendations

 - This is a great option to the Kamp-Rite above, and it is less expensive.
 The challenge is to fold it properly so it fits in your bag but the flip side is that you can set it up in seconds.

-- If you dont need the extra tent cover option for outdoor sleeping or the heavier duty Kamp-Rite design, I think youll be happy with the Sansbug.
+- If you dont need the extra tent cover option for outdoor sleeping or the heavier duty Kamp-Rite design, I think youll be happy with the SansBug.

-- This pop up mosquito net is almost instantly ready.
-Just pop out, unzip and crawl in. | Also quick to pack, although youll need to do it right. | Fun colors and fun concept. | It has pockets for your flashlights and space for books and phones and tablets, as well as your shoes. | Like the Kamp-Rite, its a safe haven from the outside world. | Its also slightly lighter. | Its very fine mesh should stop all insects youre likely to encounter, including bedbugs - yes, apparently even found in some upmarket hotels!
+- PROS: This pop-up mosquito net is almost instantly ready.
+Just pop out, unzip and crawl in. | Also quick to pack, although youll need to do it right. | Fun colors and fun concepts. | It has pockets for your flashlights and space for books and phones and tablets, as well as your shoes. | Like the Kamp-Rite, its a safe haven from the outside world. | It is also slightly lighter. | Its very fine mesh should stop all insects youre likely to encounter, including bedbugs - yes, apparently even found in some upmarket hotels!

 - CONS: You MUST learn to fold it properly - do it wrong and it will shatter.
-Good news though - its easy to learn and quick to do. | You need to fold it in the four-way method to bring down the diameter so itll fit in your bag (20/50cm ∅).
-That said, it does take up a little more space than the Kamp-Rite but youll be fine if your airline has a generous carryon policy - or put it into your checked luggage.
+The good news though - is that its easy to learn and quick to do. | You need to fold it in the four-way method to bring down the diameter so itll fit in your bag (20/50cm ∅).
+That said, it does take up a little more space than the Kamp-Rite but youll be fine if your airline has a generous carry-on policy - or put it into your checked luggage.

 - If youre going to get a plain hanging mosquito net, get this one.
 Its simple, no-frills and does the job.